-After Paul spends some time in Thessalonica, including three Sabbaths teaching in the local synagogue, The Jews stir up trouble, form a mob and rush to Jason’s house in order to bring Paul and Silas before the city officials.
-When the do not find Paul and Silas they drag Jason before the officials and make their accusations against Paul, pointing out that “Jason welcomed them.”
+After Paul spends some time in Thessalonica, including three Sabbaths teaching in the local synagogue, The Jews stir up trouble, form a mob, and rush to Jason’s house to bring Paul and Silas before the city officials.
+When they do not find Paul and Silas, they drag Jason before the officials and make their accusations against Paul, pointing out that “Jason welcomed them.”
 Jason posted bond and was released (Acts 17:5-8).

-Jason suddenly appears in the story in Acts 17 as Paul’s host in Thessalonica.
-Jason is a common Greek name and it is possible some Jews used it as a rough equivalent to Joshua.
+Jason suddenly appears in Acts 17 as Paul’s host in Thessalonica.
+Jason is a common Greek name, and it is possible some Jews used it as a rough equivalent to Joshua.
 One of the rival high priests prior to the Maccabean Revolt was named Jason.
-This is usually explained as an example of Hellenization, rather than using the Hebrew name Joshua, he uses a Greek equivalent, Jason.
+This is usually explained as an example of Hellenization: rather than using the Hebrew name Joshua, he uses a Greek equivalent, Jason.
 It is impossible to know if the Jason in Acts 17 is Greek or Jewish simply from his name.

 Since he hosts Paul, Silas, and Timothy in his home, commentaries often assume he was prosperous.
 But this may not be the case.
-In Acts 18:3 Paul stayed and worked with Aquila and Priscilla.
-As tent-makers they may have rented a workshop and lived in rooms attached to the workshop.
-Jason’s situation may have been better in Thessalonica; if he was a craftsmen with several storerooms he could have hosted several people in his home.
+In Acts 18:3, Paul stayed and worked with Aquila and Priscilla.
+As tent-makers, they may have rented a workshop and lived in attached rooms.
+Jason’s situation may have been better in Thessalonica; if he was a craftsman with several storerooms, he could have hosted several people in his home.
 For an illustration of the range of homes for early Christians, see Peter Oakes, Reading Romans in Pompeii (Fortress 2009).

-On the other hand, Jason was able to post bond not only for himself but also for Paul and Silas (17:9).
-In the oft-quoted opinion of A. N. SherwinWhite, “What is happening to Jason is clear enough: he is giving security for the good behaviour of his guests, and hence hastens to dispatch Paul and Silas out of the way to Beroea, where the jurisdiction of the magistrates of Thessalonica was not valid” (Roman Society and Roman Law in the New Testament (Oxford, 1963], 63).
+On the other hand, Jason could post a bond not only for himself but also for Paul and Silas (17:9).
+In the oft-quoted opinion of A. N. SherwinWhite, “What is happening to Jason is clear enough: he is giving security for the good behavior of his guests, and hence hastens to dispatch Paul and Silas out of the way to Beroea, where the jurisdiction of the magistrates of Thessalonica was not valid” (Roman Society and Roman Law in the New Testament (Oxford, 1963], 63).
 Although we have no clue how much was required, that he could make any sort of payment is an indication he had some wealth.

 Is Jason the same person Paul mentions in Romans 16:21?
-He refers to a Jason along with Sopater “my kinsmen.”
+He refers to a person named Jason, along with Sopater, “my kinsmen.”
 The noun συγγενής can refer to a relative, but this can be as broad as saying “fellow Jew” (Keener, 3:2550).
-It is likely Romans was written from Corinth during the three months Paul stayed in Corinth in Acts 20:2-3.
-In 20:4 Luke indicates Paul was accompanied by Sopater of Berea and Aristarchus and Secundus from Thessalonica.
-Although this is possible, but since Luke is ready to identify a relative of Paul in Acts 23:16, it is more likely this Jason is not a relative of Paul.
+Romans was likely written from Corinth during the three months Paul stayed in Corinth in Acts 20:2-3.
+In Acts 20:4, Luke indicates that Paul was accompanied by Sopater of Berea, Aristarchus, and Secundus from Thessalonica.
+Although this is possible, since Luke is ready to identify a relative of Paul in Acts 23:16, Jason is more likely not a relative of Paul.
 He is likely a Jew or God-fearing Gentle who heard Paul’s preaching in the synagogue and was among those who joined Paul and Silas (17:4).

-That Paul and Silas are forced out of Thessalonica leaving Jason with a financial burden is an issue which likely haunted Paul.
-One of the main themes of 1 Thessalonians dealing with the charge Paul was a huckster who came to Thessalonica for personal gain and left Jason in financial and legal danger.
+That Paul and Silas are forced out of Thessalonica, leaving Jason with a financial burden, is an issue that likely haunted Paul.
+One of the main themes of 1 Thessalonians deals with the charge Paul was a huckster who came to Thessalonica for personal gain and left Jason in financial and legal danger.

 Reblogged this on Talmidimblogging.